NHERI-SimCenter/BRAILS/docs/common/user_manual/examples.rst

 Example 3: Retraining Existing Modules of BRAILS
 =================================================

 This example shows the steps required to retrain an existing BRAILS module using a user-provided training dataset.
 The script below illustrates this process for BRAILS roof shape classifier module only, but the same steps are applicable to all other BRAILS modules.
+In this specific implementation, the roof classifier model is retrained for a learning rate (:python:`lr`) of 0.001, batch size of 64 (:python:`batch_size`), and the number of epochs of 5 (:python:`epochs`).
+These input parameters are training hyperparameters that may depend on the application.
+At the minimum, retraining a deep learning module typically requires more epochs than in this example.

 .. literalinclude:: ./sample_scripts/ex3.py
    :language: python